Do kittens lose their teeth?

 Do kittens suffer from teething problems?

 These are all natural reactions to teething that should pass once your kitten's teeth have come through.
-However that's not to say you shouldn't try to help your kitten out in order to make the teething process less traumatic for it.
-Providing it with one of the best kitten teething toys can help relieve any discomfort, and they should also stop it chewing things that it shouldn't, such as electrical cables, plants and furniture.
-And while you're naturally treating your fluffball to the best kitten food, you're feeding it dry food then softening it with water will make mealtimes happier for it; alternatively, consider switching to the best wet cat food.
+But that's not to say you shouldn't try to help your kitten out to make the teething process less traumatic.
+Check out the best kitten teething toys and maybe consider switching to the best wet cat food to make it easier and more comfortable for kittens to chew.

-As we've said, teething's no fun and your kitten may not enjoy it, but as always, if it seems like your kitten's in a lot more pain than it should be, you should err on the side of caution and take it to the vet to be checked out.
+If it seems your kitten is in a lot more pain than it should be, err on the side of caution and take it to the vet to be checked out.

 Keen to make the teething process as pain-free as possible for your little one?
 These DIY kitten teething toys are cheap to make and will help to soothe sore gums.